simon1uo/vue-dndnr/docs/api/use-drop.md

 - Global drag state management via an internal store (shared with `useDrag`), enabling communication for complex drag-and-drop scenarios.
 - Fallback drag and drop mechanism using Pointer Events, controlled by the `allowFallbackDrags` option, for drags not initiated via the native HTML5 API (e.g., initiated by `useDrag` with pointer fallback).
 - Type-based (`string[]`) and validator-function-based acceptance criteria for dropped items.
-- Customizable visual feedback for different drop states (`over`, `valid`, `invalid`) through the `stateStyles` option, which merges with pre-defined default styles.
 - Accessibility support with the `aria-droptarget="true"` attribute automatically set on the drop zone element.
-- Performance optimizations with computed reactive styles applied to the drop zone.
 - Comprehensive event lifecycle callbacks: `onDragEnter`, `onDragOver`, `onDragLeave`, and `onDrop`.
 - Automatic cleanup of all event listeners when the component is unmounted.